Safeguarding Policy

 • Contacting relevant national and/or international child safety and law enforcement agencies or other support services.

-• Nossal Institute COO notifying funding bodies of reports of child safety concerns and incidents.
+• Nossal Institute COO notifying funding bodies of reports of child or at-risk adult safety concerns and incidents.

 • Disciplinary or remediation measures.